KathrynKatayama/docs.userdive.com/en/apps/faq/country_region.md

-# How does USERDIVE get location info?
+# How does USERDIVE get location info

 ## Important matters